 The BOP permits inmates to subscribe to and receive publications without prior approval.
 The term publication means a book, booklet, pamphlet, or similar document, or a single issue of a magazine, periodical, newsletter, newspaper, plus such other materials addressed to a specific inmate, such as advertising brochures, flyers, and catalogs.
-An inmate at a medium - institution may only receive hard or soft cover publications and newspapers from the publisher, a book club, or a bookstore.
-At minimum security institutions, an inmate may receive softcover publications (other than newspapers) from any source.
+An inmate may only receive hard cover publications and newspapers from the publisher, a book club, or a bookstore.
+At minimum and low security institutions, an inmate may receive softcover publications (other than newspapers) from any source.
+At medium, high, and administrative institutions, an inmate may receive softcover publications only from the publisher, a book club, or a bookstore.